kojeomstudio/HELLO_MY_WORLD/docs/networking-protocol.md

 - 130–133: Entity spawn/despawn/update
 - 140–143: Time/weather/effect broadcasts

 When the Unity client writes one of these messages it feeds the raw integer ID into `TcpNetworkTransport`, which happily forwards any four-byte code even if it is outside the `MessageType` enum.
-On receipt the server’s `Session.ReceiveAsync()` returns the raw payload to the `MinecraftMessageDispatcher` so strongly-typed handlers can pick it up.
+On receipt the server’s `Session.ReceiveAsync()` produces an `IncomingMessage` that exposes both the raw integer and the optional typed enum.
+Unknown values keep their payload as `byte[]` so specialised dispatchers (e.g. `MinecraftMessageDispatcher`) can deserialize them without having to patch the core enum.

 ### Chunk Payload Encoding